 Microtrenchers include a hydraulic plunge to provide variable depth control, ranging from 6 to 12 inches, eliminating the need for contractors to manually adjust the equipment.
 They can also be manually tilted 6 degrees to the right or left, allowing contractors to maintain a true vertical trench on uneven surfaces.

-Microtrenchers can also be fitted with an attachment that easily removes spoils from the work site.
+Microtrenchers also can be fitted with an attachment that easily removes spoils from the work site.
 Vermeer's cyclonic high cfm vacuum system is connected to the microtrencher with a 4-inch hose that simultaneously removes the material as it is cut, leaving a clean trench for placement of the fiber.
-Zylstra says it has a three-stage filtration system and can easily handle dry material.
+Zylstra said it has a three-stage filtration system and can easily handle dry material.

 Once the trench is dug, it is backfilled with a grout compound.